- Product Name: Pioneer RT-909 (Black Edition)

-Discover the awesome black version update of the RT-909 Reel-to-Reel tape machine
+Discover the rare black edition of the Pioneer RT-909 Reel-to-Reel Tape Machine

 All black fascia parts were finished at the Burmester factory to which you can only imagine and expect to be absolutely perfect.
 Everything from the knobs, tension arms to the reel tables, and the reels themselves.